department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 <ul class="usa-accordion">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="licensing-certification-kinds-of-benefits">For Licensing and Certification</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="licensing-certification-kinds-of-benefits">For licensing and certification</button>

 <div id="licensing-certification-kinds-of-benefits" class="usa-accordion-content">
 If you’re a Veteran and you qualify for the GI Bill, you may be able to use part of your entitlement to cover test fees up to $2,000 for a job that requires a license or certification in order for you to work.<br>